sehHeiden/geospeed/readme.md

 | Overall        |          251 |                261 |                 212 |
 | Polygon Count  |      3620994 |            3619033 |                 --- |

-DuckDB has a lower count in returned Polyons, but I assume that these are in included in the collections.
+DuckDB has a lower count in returned Polygons, but I assume that these are in included in the collections.

 ## [Apache Sedona](https://sedona.apache.org/latest/) with PySpark